Azure/azure-sdk-for-java/sdk/spring/README.md

 Below starters are available with the latest release version.
 We recommend users to leverage the latest version for bug fix and new features.
 You can find them in [Maven Central Repository][maven-central-repository].
 The starters of active directory, storage and keyvault secrets are also available in [Spring Initializr][spring-initializr].

-> 💡 From Azure Spring Boot starters 3.0.0 onwards, we changed the groupId from `com.microsoft.azure` to `com.azure.spring`, and modified artifactIds, too.
+> ❗ From Azure Spring Boot starters 3.0.0 onwards, we changed the groupId from `com.microsoft.azure` to `com.azure.spring`, and changed artifactIds, too.

 Artifact Id | Version for Spring Boot 2.3.x and 2.2.x
 ---|:---: